ucloud/uai-sdk/examples/tensorflow/inference/object-detect/README.md

 1. "exec" tells which file is used as the entry-point of the user-defined inference logic and which main class is used.
 2. "tensorflow" tells which model related info should be loaded by UAI Inference system.

-You can find the example config file: object-detect.conf
+You can find the example config file: object-detect.conf.
+Put these 2 files under the directory listed above.

 ### Packing Inference Docker
 We provide object-detect-cpu.Dockerfile for you to build local inference docker image: